tafaltens/public_test/README.md

 * In your newly created GitHub repository, find the link to this repo by clicking the green code download button and viewing the options.

   ### There are two ways to clone a repo, using HTTPS or using SSH.
   If you use HTTPS, you will need to enter your credentials every time you push code to the repo.
-If you set up your accounts to use SSH, your credentials are stored in your accounts, and you don't have to enter them again as you work.
+By contrast, if you set up your accounts to use SSH, your credentials are stored in your accounts, and you don't have to enter them again as you work.

   ### To use the HTTPS URL:
   * Go to the HTTPS tab
   * Click the clipboard icon to copy your tools's https URL to the clipboard.
   * In your nanoHUB Jupyter Notebook terminal, type `git clone` and then paste the URL from the clipboard and hit return.
   * The full command will look like this: `git clone https://github.com/yourgithubaccount/yourgithubrepo`
   * You will be prompted for your GitHub account name.
   * You will be prompted for your GitHub password.
-          * Paste in your GitHub Private Access Token and then hit return.
+Paste in your GitHub Private Access Token and then hit return.
 You will not see any response from the terminal until you hit return.
   * You should see the progress of your repo being cloned into nanoHUB.

  ### To use the SSH URL:
    * You will have to have an ssh key in nanoHUB and add the public key to your GitHub account to connect to your personal nanoHUB filespace.
 [Instructions for setting up an ssh key pair in nanoHUB](https://nanohub.org/kb/tools/sshkeypair).
    * Go to the SSH tab
    * Click the clipboard icon to copy your tools's ssh URL to the clipboard.
    * In your nanoHUB Jupyter Notebook terminal, type `git clone` and then paste the URL from the clipboard.
    * The full command will look like this: `git clone git@github.com:yourgithubaccount/yourgithubrepo`
    * You should see the progress of your repo being cloned into nanoHUB.

 ## 3) Register your tool in nanoHUB
-Go to https://nanohub.org/tools/create to register and create your nanoHUB tool.
+Go to https://nanohub.org/tools/create to register your nanoHUB tool.

 * In the section for Repository host, select "Host GIT repository on GitHUB".

 * In the section for Git Repository URL, paste in the URL for your app's GitHub repo.
+    * For a public GitHub repository, paste in the https URL from the clipboard
+    * For a private GitHub repository, you need to reformat the URL to have this form: `ssh://git@yourgithubaccount/yourgithubrepo/git`

 * For publishing option, select Jupyter notebook.

 * If you set up a private GitHub repo, you need to invite nanohub-apps as a collaborator in order to get the key to connect to nanoHUB/apps.
   * Click on the settings gear, then click on Collaborators.
 Search for nanohub-apps, as shown in the following image: